lightward/mechanic-tasks/docs/auto-fulfill-items-that-dont-require-shipping/README.md

 Tags: Fulfillment, Orders

-Useful for digital products, memberships, or anything else that needs to be fulfilled instantly.
-This task watches for paid (or new) orders, and auto-fulfills all line items that don't require shipping.
+Useful for digital products, shipping insurance, gift cards, or anything else that needs to be fulfilled instantly.
+This task watches for new orders, and auto-fulfills all line items that don't require shipping.

 * View in the task library: [tasks.mechanic.dev/auto-fulfill-items-that-dont-require-shipping](https://tasks.mechanic.dev/auto-fulfill-items-that-dont-require-shipping)
 * Task JSON, for direct import: [task.json](../../tasks/auto-fulfill-items-that-dont-require-shipping.json)